huzefaMD/DevOps/Basic_Linux_Commands.md

 ### File and Directory Management

-- Copies files and directories
+- `cp` Copies files and directories